 8. Medications Can Also Cause Nipple Changes

 Interestingly, some psychological medications are known to cause nipple reactions.
 Various antidepressants, from SSRIs to MAOIs, have been linked to nipple discharge, as have standard anti-psychotics, some anti-histamines, amphetamines, hormones, and some varieties of the Pill.

 Herbal remedies have also been shown to produce harmless breast discharge in some women, from fenugreek (which was, historically, used to promote milk flow and help digestive problems) to anise and fennel.
 So if you suddenly discover a soaked part in your bra, think back to whatever herbal fixes you've been taking recently, and always check side effects before you nab something at the market.

-9. "This Discharge Is A Sign Of Bigger Problems"
+9. Discharge Can Be A Sign Of Bigger Problems

-Most adult women will, when they squeeze their nipples, see some kind of discharge.
+Many adult women will, when they squeeze their nipples, see some kind of discharge.
 It's normal; these are milk-making machines, and even if you're not pregnant, you'll likely have a bit of fluid in there anyway.
-But discharge that's unprompted can actually be a pretty good way of signalling other problems in the body.
+But discharge that's unprompted can actually be a pretty good way of signaling other problems in the body.

 "Nipple discharge is common in women.
 We often see [it] during mammogram when women’s breasts are compressed," says Dr. Elliott.
 "But discharge should not come out spontaneously without squeezing.
 This can mean there is a problem.
 Breast cancer can present as spontaneous nipple discharge, but it's uncommon."